Skip to main content

 Do I have to take part?

 Taking part in this study is entirely voluntary.
 If you decide you wish to take part you will be asked to complete a Consent Form before proceeding.
-If you decide that you don’t wish to take part in this study you do not need to do anything further and your day at the Clinical Conference will continue as normal.
+If you decide that you don’t wish to take part in this study you do not need to do anything further and your day will continue as normal.

 What will happen if I do take part?

-If you do decide to take part in this study your day at the Clinical Conference will continue as usual; the only difference will be you will receive a sherbet lemon or chocolate éclair (selected at random), and after eating your selected confectionery you will be asked to complete a short questionnaire about your experience.
+If you do decide to take part in this study your day will continue as usual; the only difference will be you will receive a sherbet lemon or chocolate éclair (selected at random), and after eating your selected confectionery you will be asked to complete a short questionnaire about your experience.

 What are the benefits of taking part?